 - 5.2.5 To determine fair remuneration rates and welfare schemes for employees in line with short- and long-term operating results.
 Short-term factors include market conditions, business competition, nature of work, corporate performance, and profitability of each year.
-Long-term factors include balance scorecard performance evaluation. - 5.2.6 To listen to opinion and suggestions based on professional knowledge of employees - 5.2.7 Determine workload and job requirements are suitable for the positions, qualifications and competencies of employees and do not cause undue work pressure on employees.

-5.3 Customer Treatment Policy
+Long-term factors include balance scorecard performance evaluation. - 5.2.6 To listen to opinion and suggestions based on professional knowledge of employees - 5.2.7 Determine workload and job requirements are suitable for the positions, qualifications and competencies of employees and do not cause undue work pressure on employees. - 5.3 Customer Treatment Policy

-The Company believes in business value obtained from the continued building of customers' satisfaction and confidence as customers are always the main patron of the Company.
+The Company believes in business value obtained from the continued building of customers.
 The customer treatment policy can be summarized as follows: